Legislative Updates

 Legislative Action

-Passed the House Courts of Justice Committee (15–7)
+Passed House Courts of Justice Committee (15–7)

 HB896 – Risk Order Training and Public Education